 The flu reached Nebraska by October.
 Red Cloud reported two flu deaths on October 2.
 Omaha reported its first case the next day.
 Scottsbluff reported its first cases on the 15th.

 On October 7 the state ordered the closing of all “schools, churches, places of entertainment or public congregation, pool halls and other places of amusement.”
 Mail carriers continued on their rounds, but wore white face masks for protection.

 Quarantine rules were issued for affected homes.
 All residents of a house who had been in contact with a diseased person had to remain in the house until the quarantine was lifted.
 Only a doctor or nurse was permitted to enter or leave the house while the quarantine was in effect, though medical professionals were in short supply.
-Necessary supplies could be brought to the house and left outside the door.
+Necessary supplies were given by many travel nurse companies and could be brought to the house and left outside the door.
 Soiled clothes could be sent to the laundry if placed in a package covered with paper.

 In a 2015 doctoral dissertation for the University of Nebraska Medical Center, Kristin Watkins examined the history of the pandemic in selected smaller Nebraska communities (Wayne, Red Cloud, Anselmo, Valentine, Scottsbluff, and Gering) and surrounding rural areas.

 “It is clear that rural location did not provide protection from the virus,” Watkins writes.
 One lesson, she concluded, was that rural communities should not be lulled into a false sense of security by their geographical isolation.

 In 1918 many Nebraska communities were still relatively new.
 In some, a lack of “basic services like supportive health care may have led to more deaths in counties lacking infrastructure such as hospitals, as was the case in both Cherry and Scottsbluff counties.”